 Microsoft strongly recommends that you block the use of legacy protocols in your tenant to improve your security posture.

 Why are exclusions challenging?

 In Azure AD, you can scope a Conditional Access policy to a set of users.
 You can also configure exclusions by selecting Azure AD roles, individual users, or guests.
 You should keep in mind that when exclusions are configured, the policy intent can't be enforced on excluded users.
-If exclusions are configured using a list of users or using legacy on-premises security groups, you will have limited visibility into the exclusions.
+If exclusions are configured using a list of users or using legacy on-premises security groups, you'll have limited visibility into the exclusions.
 As a result:

-Users may not know that they are excluded.
+Users may not know that they're excluded.

 Users can join the security group to bypass the policy.

 Excluded users may have qualified for the exclusion before but may no longer qualify for it.

 Frequently, when you first configure an exclusion, there's a shortlist of users who bypass the policy.
 Over time, more users get added to the exclusion, and the list grows.
 At some point, you need to review the list and confirm that each of these users is still eligible for exclusion.
 Managing the exclusion list, from a technical point of view, can be relatively easy, but who makes the business decisions, and how do you make sure it's all auditable?
 However, if you configure the exclusion using an Azure AD group, you can use access reviews as a compensating control, to drive visibility, and reduce the number of excluded users.

 How to create an exclusion group in a Conditional Access policy